abuultjens/FABL-8-Open-Isothermal-Platform/README.md

 # FABL-8-build
-Publically accessible details on how to build and opperate a FABL-8 isothermal diagnostic device
+Publically accessible details on how to build and opperate a FABL-8 isothermal diagnostic device.
+The build instructions have been divided into essential and optional sections.
+The essential section details how to build just the heating, excitation and emission measuring systems as well as a touchscreen interface.
+The optional section describes a specific instriment casing option, however this can be used as a guide.

+# Essential build

-# Parts list
+## Parts list
 | Part: | Quantity: | Link: |
 | --------------- | --------------- | --------------- |
 | 12-stage Binary Counter CMOS IC 4040 | 1 | https://www.jaycar.com.au/4040-12-stage-binary-counter-cmos-ic/p/ZC4040 |